-To do this it was necessary to disassemble lens.
-The fungus was small, and consider exactly on what element was difficult.
-I was 100% sure that it is on the second element and therefore became apart from the front.
+To do this, it was necessary to disassemble the lens.
+The fungus was small, and consider exactly what element was difficult.
+I was 100% sure that it is on the second element and became apart from the front.

 Tamron 35-70 f/3.5 17A Disassembling Procedure

-Took the lens spanner wrench, insert it into the special notch on the front of the barrel and started to unscrew the nut counterclockwise.
+I took the lens spanner wrench, insert it into the special notch on the front of the barrel, and started to unscrew the nut counterclockwise.

 Red arrows show the position where to insert the spanner wrench

-After I nut unscrewed, I began to pull the elements by the first lens fungus was not, and it was not under a second.
+After I nut unscrewed, I began to pull the first lens fungus elements, and it was not under a second.
 That’s how all the inside of the lens is deceptive.
 It turns out that the fungus was the third lens on the side of the aperture, but to get there, I had to disassemble the lens differently.

-I began to look carefully at least some hint of how it can be disassembled and found.
-Under rubberized ring was a small notch.
+I began to look carefully, at least some hint of how it can be disassembled and found.
+Under the rubberized ring was a small notch.